Alex Teixeira: Jiangsu Suning

 In January 2016, English Premier League club Liverpool submitted a bid of €32 million (£24.6m) to sign Teixeira, with him expressing a strong desire to move to Merseyside.
 Shakhtar refused the bid, however, and on 5 February 2016, Teixeira joined Chinese club Jiangsu Suning on a four-year contract for a transfer fee of €50 million.
 This was the third time in ten days that China's transfer record had been broken, the first being for compatriot Ramires who also joined Jiangsu, from Chelsea.

 On 1 March 2016, Teixeira scored on his competitive debut for Jiangsu in a 3–2 win over Jeonbuk Motors in the AFC Champions League.
 On 5 March 2016, Teixeira scored two goals in a 3–0 win over Shandong Luneng on his Chinese Super League debut.

 On 12 November 2020, Teixeira set up his side's first goal converted by Éder and scored the winning goal in the second-leg of the Chinese Super League finals against Guangzhou Evergrande.
 Jiangsu Suning won the match 2–1, with an aggregate victory of the same scoreline, securing the club's first league title in their history.

 Due to the club's financial problems, Teixeira left Jiangsu Suning as a free agent in January 2021.

 Beşiktaş

 On 5 August 2021, Teixeira announced that he would join Süper Lig club Beşiktaş.
 On 10 August Beşiktaş announced that Teixeira had signed a three-year contract.

 Return to Vasco de Gama

 On 13 July 2022, Teixeira returned to Vasco da Gama after twelve years.
 On 12 January 2023, Teixeira signed a contract extension with Vasco da Gama until December 2023.
 On 21 December 2023, Vasco da Gama announced that Teixeira would leave the club at the expiration of his contract.

+In 2024, he re-signed for the club, before eventually leaving by mutual consent in September 2025.

+Panserraikos

+In January 2026, Teixeira signed for Greek Super League side Panserraikos.
+He made his debut for the club on 24 January 2026 in a 1–0 league defeat to AE Larisa.